Scar House Reservoir

-Scar House Reservoir is the second of the three reservoirs in Upper Nidderdale, England, the others being Angram Reservoir and Gouthwaite Reservoir.
+Scar House Reservoir is the second of the three reservoirs in Upper Nidderdale, North Yorkshire, England, the others are Angram Reservoir and Gouthwaite Reservoir.
 Between them they attract around 150,000 visitors a year.

-Angram and Scar House were built to supply water to the Bradford area of West Yorkshire, England.
+Angram and Scar House were built to supply water to the Bradford area of West Yorkshire.
 Water from here is transferred to Chellow Heights via the Nidd Aqueduct using only gravity and no pumping.